Mobility Devices For Elderly With COPD

 Whether you or a loved one has COPD, the following guide will help you better understand the mobility aid options available to you.
 If you have any specific questions or concerns about COPD, be sure to address them with your doctor before making any changes to your treatment plan.

-Chances are when you think of mobility aids you think of a cane.
+Chances are when you think of mobility aids you think of a walking cane.
 Canes are affordable, easy to carry, and they can be a great way to prevent falls and maintain stability while walking.
 Unfortunately, canes tend to be a poor option for many COPD patients because they don’t account for the unique barriers that these people must overcome.

 The vast majority of COPD patients are on supplemental oxygen.
 What this means is that they need to carry around a medical oxygen device such as an oxygen tank, liquid oxygen tank, or portable oxygen concentrator that will provide their lungs with the oxygen they need to stay healthy.